geeky-sh/geeky-sh.github.io/_posts/2021-10-16-learning-elixir.md

 #### Info:

-- The `inefficient` function adds stacktrace of the calls recursively to compute the final output.
+- The `inefficient` function adds the stack trace of the calls recursively to compute the final output.
 - The efficient tail recursion doesn’t add stacktrace.
-Instead it just calls same function again.
+Instead, it just calls the same function again.
 Internally, it just shifts the pointer to the beginning of the function.
 This doesn’t involve any overhead.
-- To remember easily, consider the amount of memory one will need to have to execute `inefficient` function while for the `efficient` function it just needs to call the function recursively.
-The function takes the responsibility of managing state.
+- To remember easily, consider the amount of memory one will need to have to execute the `inefficient` function while for the `efficient` function, it just needs to call the function recursively.
+The function takes the responsibility of managing the state.
 - The efficient approach is called **Tail Recursion**.
 To know more about this, one can go [here](https://www.geeksforgeeks.org/tail-recursion/)

 ## Functions